Jeremiah-Griffin/Zagreus/README.md

 # Zagreus

-Both a reference to the rebirth of minor greek deity and the rogue-ness of the videogame he protaganizes, Zagreus is a featureful library for retries, backoffs, and logging in use at [Ceres](www.ceres.us) and in some of my personal projects.
+Both a reference to the rebirth of minor greek deity and the rogue-ness of the videogame he protaganizes, Zagreus is a featureful library for retries, backoffs, and logging.

 # Features:

 - `async`-friendly API
 - Logging
-- Short circuiting on errors that are unrecoverable
+- Short circuiting on unrecoverable errors
 - Interval randomization
-- Error and interval interception

 # Usage: